takezoe/gitmesh/README.md

 ## Setup

-You can run run a minimal gitmesh cluster on docker and docker-compose.
+You can run a minimal gitmesh cluster on docker and docker-compose.

 ### Prerequisites